-PlayStation Home (“Home” for short) is Sony’s social hub for the PlayStation Network.
-Home has been touted as being the key feature that will put the PlayStation Network into a position higher than that of Microsoft’s online functionality with Xbox Live.
-PlayStation Home will exhibit several unique features including, but not limited to the following:
+PlayStation Home (“Home” for short) was Sony’s social hub for the PlayStation Network.
+Home was been touted as being the key feature that will put the PlayStation Network into a position higher than that of Microsoft’s online functionality with Xbox Live.
+During development, PlayStation Home was set to exhibit several unique features including, but not limited to the following:

 - 2D User Interface for Streamlined Navigation (formerly in the form of a Virtual PSP)

 - Top to Bottom Character Customization

 - Central Lobby or Lounge for Players Unique

 - Game Spaces both for PlayStation Home Specific Casual Games and Other Game Titles

 - Individualized and Personal Member Spaced in the Form of a Virtual Apartment

 - A “ Hall of Fame” also known as the “ Trophy Room”